 Minneapolis Farmers Markets: What to Eat, Buy and Do

 Farmers markets are a wondrous, one-stop keyhole into a city’s people, culture and, of course, food.
-Here are a few markets where you can get an enlightening and quick read on Minneapolis.
+Shop local and stop at a Minneapolis farmers market today!

 - Location: 312 East Lyndale Ave N